jim2107054/-Numerical-Methods/README.md

-# Numerical Methods for Root Finding and Differential Equations
+# Numerical Methods for Root Finding of Non-Linear Equations

 ## 1. Bisection Method
 The **Bisection Method** is a root-finding technique that systematically narrows down the interval within which a root exists.
 It works as follows: